DiscoverCCRI/portal_v2/INSTALL.md

 ## DEVELOPMENT: Docker Django / Database / Nginx

-This is the preferred way to run the portal if simply wanting to interact with it.
+This is the preferred way to run the portal if simply wanting to interact with it remotely.

+Copy the `compose/public-docker-compose.yml` file to the main level of the repository as `docker-compose.yml`

+- The `public-docker-compose.yml` file will only expose port 8000 of the Nginx container to the host (HTTP web traffic).
+All other services will use the internal Docker network (Django, Postgres, etc.)

-Update the local `.env` file (as configured from above) and then source it
+Expose the databse to the Docker network by updating the local `.env` file (from above) and then source it

-Expose the databse to the Docker network

 ```bash
 export POSTGRES_HOST=portal-database